Additional Support Needs (ASN) Transformation

 An ASN Transformation Project has been set up as part of the Change Programme and progress will be regularly monitored and reported to members.

 Our focus is on embedding professional practice and skills within the school system, supporting staff at all levels to identify and respond appropriately to the variety of complex needs in an inclusive and appropriate way.
-A training programme for teachers and PSAs is currently being developed for implementation from May 2019.
-Staff are being briefed on the process of change.
+A comprehensive training programme for teachers and PSAs has been developed and discussions have been taking place with Head Teachers during May.
+The training programme will be finalised at the end of May and will be ready to roll out to staff from June, based on schools identifying their training needs

 A phased approach will be taken to resource allocation, so that it is equitable and targeted to where it is most needed.
 The revised allocation model for the school year 2019-20 will be finalised in May and after this we can have more detailed discussions with parents and staff about how this will work and where we can make improvements.
 Moving staffing resource between schools in "teams" is business as usual, as ASN needs change on a regular basis from school to school, as pupils are identified, or change or leave school.
 It is important to have a responsive, flexible and fit for purpose model in place to make best use of the resources available.